 forward to tones and pitches

-is no such thing as a single and universally accepted
+There is no such thing as a single and universally accepted playing

-meant to be altered and improved just as you like.
-The figures and
+to be altered and improved just as you like.
+The figures and sound

-sound examples present bow-shaped jew's harps, but the techniques
+examples present bow-shaped jew's harps, but the techniques described are

 There are numerous ways of holding and plucking the jew's harp.
 See the gallery of pictures from jew's harp musicians to get an impression.
 To find the best technique for yourself, it is a good idea to study, copy and try out different ways of playing.